 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.

-When you use assertiveness communication skills you are striking a balance between being too passive vs aggressive.
+When you use assertive communication skills you are striking a balance between being too passive vs aggressive.
 Sitting in the middle you are able to get your point across whilst feeling confident, strong and self-assured.
-Being assertive is not a negative trait because even though you know what you want you involve others in your decisions.
+Being assertive is not a negative trait because even though you know what you want you to involve others in your decisions.
 Instead of being pushy, domineering or bullying you make others feel valued and heard.

 If you are an assertive communicator you are far more likely to do well at work.
 This is because you are able to show off your skill and knowledge rather than hiding your talent.
 You are also going to be considerably more efficient at getting the job done which is more cost-effective.